aws/aws-lakeformation-best-practices/content/data-sharing/cross-account-versions.md

 This version includes the benefits of V3.
 Additionally, it enables resources to be managed in Hybrid Access Mode and also allows sharing hybrid resources across accounts.

-For more details refer to documentation: https://docs.aws.amazon.com/lake-formation/latest/dg/hybrid-access-mode.html
+For more details refer to [public documentation](https://docs.aws.amazon.com/lake-formation/latest/dg/hybrid-access-mode.html)